solarwinds/appoptics-apm-node/working/re-arch-notes.md

 life of the span; custom.test.js replaces the noop for it's purposes.
 - consider converting internal use but keeping docs the same.
 RESOLVED - keep term metadata in user docs but refer to it, when necessary, as metadata in the form of a Metabuf. will keep current usage ao.MB so it can't be confused with Metadata.
-Metabuf is not documented for end-users/developers.
 - should Event constructor accept both Events and Metabuf-metadata?
 NO. There are only 4 places that call `new Event()`; they can get it right and one additional instanceof check is avoided.